Canon SX610 vs Sony RX1

 It is notable that the SX610 offers wifi support, while the RX1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX610 and the RX1 have been discontinued, but can regularly be found used on eBay.
+Both the SX610 and the RX1 have been discontinued, but can regularly be found used on ebay.
 The RX1 was replaced by the Sony RX1R, while the SX610 was followed by the Canon SX620.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the SX610 and RX1 can be found, respectively, in the Canon SX610 Manual (free pdf) or the online Sony RX1 Manual.

 So what conclusions can be drawn?
 Is the Canon SX610 better than the Sony RX1 or vice versa?
 The listing below highlights the relative strengths of the two models.